adamsilver/fdpb/04-Login.md

 There is a "Connections section" containing Facebook and Twitter options.
 Users can connect or disconnect their social media logins easily here.
 But only if they're interested in doing so.

+From Medium's perspective it's not just about easing the login process.
+It's about connecting writers and readers to people in their social network.
+That is their friends on Facebook and Twitter.

 Medium have put a lot of effort into creating such a friction free and flexible login system.
 If you're going to create you're own you can do a lot worse than copy them in this regard.

 ## Forgot Password Placement